PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 	* **Invalid Number**: any tokens that begin as valid numbers, but that do not actually match the pattern of numbers (_e.g._, **1.** and **1.1r**)
 	* **Invalid String**: any tokens that begin as valid strings, but that do not actually match the pattern of strings (_e.g._, **"hello**, **"_**, and **""_**)

+Test file [`src/ExtraCreditTest.cpp`](src/ExtraCreditTest.cpp) contains relevant test cases for your extra credits.
+You can run [`bash extra_credit.sh`](extra_credit.sh) to check which of the provided test cases for extra credit are passing.

+#### Note
+1. Provided test cases are meant for **examples only**, we may run your code with a different test suite.
+2. Be careful about [the corner cases](src/Lexer.cpp#L13) while implementing.
+3. To debug, you may use [`src/Main.cpp`](src/Main.cpp).
+We have provided some helper function to help you debug your code.

 ## Submission
 For this programming assignment, you will commit and push to the remote repository.
-Please make sure to not modify the `.gitignore` file during submission.
+Please make sure not to modify the `.gitignore` file during submission.